-A story says that this dish has been created by a chef who came home drunk.
-He combined what was in his cupboards and had a happy hand.
-In Thailand we call this dish Pad Kee Mao but this name is often translated as "drunken noodles".
+A story says that this dish was created by a chef who came home drunk.
+He combined what was in his cupboards with a free hand.
+The dish happened to be delicious!
+In Thailand we call it Pad Kee Mao but this name is often translated as "drunken noodles".
 It is served with or without noodles, and sometimes even with spaghetti.
 It is a very tasty dish and we highly recommend it!

 200 g fresh rice noodles (large ones)